 - A plethora of libraries for performing any data manipulation

 Python usage is quite common on the server-side.
 IT giants such as Dropbox, Pinterest, Mozilla, Reddit, Instagram, and Spotify use Python for their complex backend processes.
-Talking about Python frameworks, teams usually choose between Flash & Django.
-Flask is a better choice for developing apps with Python, which are simple and easy to learn.
+Talking about Python programming frameworks, teams usually choose between Flash & Django.
+Flask is a better choice for developing apps with Python programming, which are simple and easy to learn.

 Flask is a microframework as it doesn’t need specific tools or libraries.
 Considering that Flash lacks some essential components such as form validation & database abstraction, it can benefit Python developers who are fascinated by minimalist frameworks.
 Moreover, Flask might be a light framework, and the risk for experiencing Flash security bugs is minimal.

 Django is an open-source web framework developed above Python programming.
 The main purpose of this framework is to facilitate the super-quick development of backend apps.
 It is a pretty reliable tech.
 The development & support for Django displays no sign of stopping anytime soon as big companies have created their apps using this framework.

 - Straightforward syntax, which widely speeds the development process.
 You need not worry about all the things that you require in other languages, precisely those issues of casting or variable types.

 - Pointer to Infuse Anchor: Distributes the rare events for understanding the poisson distribution and other statistical methods.